CONP-PCNO/globus-tools-for-dataset-addition/README.md

 ``user_uuid=<your-user-ID>``

 Make a folder in your local machine which we can use to transfer data into.
-For example we can ``mkdir /home/dataset/``
+For example we can ``mkdir /home/dataset/`` and find the dataset path in the Globus shared point.
+We can ``/source/data`` as a sample same to illustrate the principle

 Now initiate the transfer:

-``./download.py --source-endpoint $source_ep --destination-endpoint $your_ep --source-path /share/godata/ --destination-path /home/dataset/ --user-uuid $user_uuid --delete``
+``./download.py --source-endpoint $source_ep --destination-endpoint $your_ep --source-path /source/data/ --destination-path /home/dataset/ --user-uuid $user_uuid --delete``

+Transfer may take time.
+Check your ```/home/dataset/``` to make sure the transfer was successful.

 ### 2 - Load dataset to globus special remote for first time setup